Posted by: Feet Banks

 A long-time Whistler Village lunch favourite, Ingrid’s specializes in made-to-order sandwiches with a healthy, European flavour and everything is under $10.
 The Chicken Schnitzel($7.50) is a Whistler standard and the homemade lentil-burger wrap ($6.95) makes a top-notch meatless lunch.
 Lots of options and they’re all fantastic.

 The Royal Taste of India

-Located in Whistler Marketplace, The Royal Taste of India is home of the $7.99 lunch every day from 11 AM – 5 PM.
-Eight dollars gets you the always-popular Butter chicken or a meat or vegetarian option that changes daily.
+Located in Whistler Marketplace, The Royal Taste of India has large lunch specials every day from 11 AM – 5 PM, prices vary but usually in the $10-14 range.
+Locals love the always-popular Butter chicken or a meat or vegetarian option that changes daily.
 Take out or dine-in this is a steal.

 Brandy’s at the Keg

 A good drink is integral after a killer day on the slopes but some hearty food is always nice too.
 Before 5 PM Brandy’s will serve up a massive beef dip, burger or chicken club sandwich with fries or a salad and a 20-ounce beer for just $13 (tax included!)
 Brandy’s compliments that with big screens, comfy seats and some of the friendliest staff in town.